Fine ship models designed and built with passion for discerning

 individuals who do not just buy a model but have one built for them!

-At the Art of Age of Sail I focus on custom hand-building fine ship models and half-hulls which will enhance your decor at home, office or just about anywhere.
+Focussing on designing and building fine and accurate models of historic and modern vessels which will enhance your decor at home, office or just about anywhere.
 Perfect for a corporate gift or an always appreciated gift for the boating enthusiast, yacht owner or history buff.
 A model ship will also make an attractive addition to any fine restaurant, marina, yacht club, lobby or boardroom.
 You may even want to design an entire room around a fine model ship.

-All ship models are 100% hand-made at my studio/workshop in Whitby Ontario, Canada from fine wood materials such as cherry, mahogany, maple, oak, pear, teak and walnut.
-Sails are hand-sewn or thread-pulled and possibly aged.
+All ship models are 100% hand-made at my studio/workshop in Whitby from fine wood materials such as cherry, mahogany, maple, oak, pear, teak and walnut.
+Sails can be hand-sewn, thread-pulled or possibly aged.
 Model hulls are plank-on-frame or bulkhead construction.
-Since each model is 'one-off', she can be made to the exact size that fits your need!
+Since each model is a 'one-off' unique model, she can be made to the exact size that fits your need or location for display!

 Think of The Art of Age of Sail as your miniature shipyard ready to research, engineer, design and build that ship or boat with special significance or aesthetic value.